skyefreeman/OnTap/README.md

 ```

-## More on Usage:
+## Usage:

-OnTap provides a full input abstraction over all subclasses of `UIControl`, streamlines working with `UIBarbuttonItem`'s, and also makes adding `UIGestureRecognizer`'s a breeze.
+More specifically, OnTap provides a full input abstraction over all subclasses of `UIControl`, streamlines working with `UIBarbuttonItem`'s, and also makes adding `UIGestureRecognizer`'s a breeze.
 Essentially *everything* is now a button.

-# UIControl
+## UIControl

 ```swift
 let button = UIButton()